The 2022 Gold Rush Competition will once again require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.

 - Trail-side stations requiring outdoor skills

-- Saturday dinner
+- Saturday breakfast and dinner

 - Free tent camping (cabins are extra)

 - Unique Gold Rush patch

 The 2022 Gold Rush competition is just around the corner and, unlike last year, this will be a full camping event.

 Eight stations will cover a variety of scout skills.
 They could include anything from map reading and compass work to astronomy.
 We will also be doing three Gold Rush rubbings at various locations in camp to subtract time off of the total score.
 As always, please remember it is not who finishes first, but who finishes fastest.

 Most of the buildings have been rented but tent sites are still available.
 You can also join us just for the day if you wish.

 The event will include a camp patch, breakfast and dinner on Saturday, a campfire program, awards ceremony and all the Saturday activities.
 The cost for the event is $25 per attendee.